lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

   However, all the directions have the same fields (e.g., source and destination address fields).

-  The {{RFC8724}} defines the use of a Direction Indicator (DI) in the Field Descriptor, which allows a single Rule to process a message headers differently depending on the direction.
+  The {{RFC8724}} defines the use of a direction indicator (DI) in the Field Descriptor, which allows a single Rule to process a message header differently depending on the direction.

 * Even when a field is "symmetric" (i.e., found in both directions), the values carried in each direction are different.
-  The compression may use a matching list in the TV to limit the range of expected values in a particular direction and therefore reduce the Compression Residue's size.
+  The compression may use a matching list in the TV to limit the range of expected values in a particular direction and reduce the Compression Residue's size.
-  Through the Direction Indicator (DI), a field description in the Rules splits the possible field value into two parts, one for each direction.
+  Through the direction indicator (DI), a field description in the Rules splits the possible field value into two parts, one for each direction.
   For instance, if a client sends only CON requests, the Type can be elided by compression, and the answer may use one single bit to carry either the ACK or RST type.
   The field Code has the same behavior, the 0.0X code format value in the request, and the Y.ZZ code format in the response.

-* In SCHC, the Rule defines the different header fields' length, so SCHC does not need to send the length.
+* In SCHC, the Rule defines the different header fields' length, so SCHC does not need to send it.
-  In IPv6 and UDP headers, the fields have a fixed size and it is known by definition.
+  In IPv6 and UDP headers, the fields have a fixed size, known by definition.
-  On the other hand, some CoAP header fields have variable length, and the Rule description specifies it.
+  On the other hand, some CoAP header fields have variable lengths, and the Rule description specifies it.
-  For example, In a URI-path or URI-query, the Token size may vary from 0 to 8 bytes, and the CoAP options use the Type-Length-Value encoding format.
+  For example, in a URI-path or URI-query, the Token size may vary from 0 to 8 bytes, and the CoAP options use the Type-Length-Value encoding format.

   When doing SCHC compression of a variable-length field, Section 7.5.2 from {{RFC8724}} offers the possibility to define a function for the Field length in the Field Description to know the length before compression.
-  If the field length is unknown, the Rule will set it as variable, and SCHC will send the compressed field's length in the Compression Residue.
+  If the field length is unknown, the Rule will set it as a variable, and SCHC will send the compressed field's length in the Compression Residue.

 * A field can appear several times in the CoAP headers.
 It is found typically for elements of a URI (path or queries).